 - 5.1 Show that the fields for the propagating TE- and TM-modes in a planar waveguide can be written as a superposition of two linearly polarized, plane waves.
 Determine in what directions the two waves propagate.
-How do they propagate at a frequency close to the cut-off frequency and at a very high frequency? - 5.2 The time average of the power flow in a lossless waveguide is always zero for non-propagating modes.
-Show that the time average of the power flow in a waveguide filled with a conductive material is larger than zero for all frequencies and all modes.
+How do they propagate at a frequency close to the cut-off frequency and at a very high frequency? - 5.2 The time average of the power flow in a lossles waveguide is always zero for non-propagating modes.
+Show that the power flow in a waveguide filled with a material with a conductivity is larger than zero for all frequencies and all modes.
 Where does the power go? - 5.3 Determine the expressions for the TE- and TM-modes in a coaxial cable, with radius a of the inner conductor and b of the inner surface of the outer conductor, see figure 5.28. - 5.4 In a circular waveguide the fundamental mode is the TE11-modes.
-Its cut-off frequency is given by $f{c{\text{TE}{11}}} = 1.841c_0/2\pi a$, see table 5.4.
+Its cut-off frequency is given by $f{cTE{11}} = 1.841c_0/2\pi a$, see table 5.4.
 By inserting a planar strip in the waveguide the frequency of the fundamental mode can be reduced.
-Determine the modes for the geometry in figure 5.29, and determine the reduction of the lowest cut-off frequency.
+Determine the modes for the geometry in figure 5.29, and determine the decrease of the lowest cut-off frequency.